MedFluffy/.github/profile/README.md

 ## Hello Everyone! :wave:

-We are from team C23, and this is our project repository.
+We are from team C23-PC652 (Medfluffy), and this is our project repository.

-Our project combines technology from machine learning, android, and cloud computing to produce a mobile application that can predict the best crops/plants based on geospatial conditions.
+Our project combines technology from machine learning, android, and cloud computing to produce a mobile application that can detect disease on pets and its first aid.

 ## Team Members
 | Name | Bangkit ID | GitHub | LinkedIn |